Android

 Installation

-The Incode Android SDK is distributed through Maven.
-To receive credentials for the SDK, please reach out to your enterprise customer success manager or contact [email protected].
+The Incode Omni Android SDK is distributed through GitHub Packages.
+To receive credentials for the SDK, contact your enterprise customer success manager or [email protected].

 repositories {